henrique-ft/use_case/README.md

 - Readability
 - Screaming architecture
 - Enforce inputs and outputs of our project use cases
-- Better errors (Know exactly where our code fails)
+- Better errors (Know exactly where code fails)
 - Standardization

 ## Installation